salesforcecli/plugin-packaging/messages/bundle_version_create.md

 After the first bundle version that you create, make sure to update the version number in the sfdx-project.json file for subsequent bundle versions.

-To retrieve details about a package bundle version create request, including status and package bundle version ID (04t), run `sf package version create report -i 08c...`.
+To retrieve details about a package bundle version create request, including status and package bundle version ID (04t), run "sf package version create report -i 08c...".

 # examples

-Create a package bundle version in the Dev Hub org; uses the Dev Hub org with the username devhub@example.com:
+- Create a package bundle version in the Dev Hub org; uses the Dev Hub org with the username devhub@example.com:

-`sf package bundle version create --bundle “Your bundle name” --definition-file resources/definition.json --target-dev-hub devhub@example.com`
+<%= config.bin %> <%= command.id %> --bundle “Your bundle name” --definition-file resources/definition.json --target-dev-hub devhub@example.com

 # flags.bundle.summary